chleosl/claude-code-statusline-chleosl/plugins/concise-statusline-chleosl/commands/setup-chleosl-statusline.md

     "padding": 0
   }

 If statusLine doesn't exist, add it.
 If it exists, replace it with the above configuration.
+You MUST tell the user to restart Claude Code for changes to take effect.